-It was his next album, "Born to Run" (September 1, 1975), that Bruce Sprinsteen to stardom.
-The album made the top ten and reached number 3.
-To be his first hit, the title track was an anthem, describing the liberation of youth from the desperation of the young.
+Springsteen's next album, "Born to Run" (September 1, 1975), drew more attention and won more listeners.
+It reached number 3 on the Billboard chart.
+The title track reached number 23.
+The song was an anthem describing the liberation of youth from the desperation of the young.
 Each composition was on its own a musical and lyrical masterpiece, capturing the struggles, failures, and triumphs contained within all of us by painting compelling portraits of life using the pallets provided by the experiences of the common man.
 Dubbed as "the future of rock-and-roll", Springsteen appeared simultaneously on the covers of both TIME and NEWSWEEK magazines for the week of October 27, 1975.
 He would never be comfortable with this hyperbole.
 Still, he remained more of a cult figure, as "Born to Run" disappeared off the charts quickly.
 In the years to come, however, it would eventually find a more permanent place among the other albums voted by various critical assemblies as one of the top ten rock-and-roll album of all time.

 It would be three years before Bruce would release another album.
 He became involved in an unfortunate litigation with his first manager, Mike Appel, who tried to gain control of his musical output by preventing him from using Jon Landau as his producer.
 Bruce was successful in bringing his law suite, and it was settled out of court.
 "Darkness on the Edge of Town" was released on June 2, 1978, and demonstrated Springsteen's willingness to allow his music to evolve.
 It was much anticipated and well-received.
 With it came a sold-out concert tour and a firmly established legion of devout fans.
 However, it wasn't until his fifth album, "The River" (October 17, 1980), that Springsteen finally scored a top-ten hit with the song "Hungry Heart".
 The double-album was, to a large degree, a vehicle to release more of the songs he had written and recorded during the prolific period leading up to "Darkness", and that he had played on tour.